 Bioidentical oestrogen and progesterone hormone therapy can help to prevent vasomotor symptoms by re-balancing your hormone levels.

 Bioidentical hormones are identical to naturally occurring hormones in your body.
 This means that they perfectly fit hormone receptors, and their action is the same as hormones produced by the body.
 This is in contrast to conventional hormone therapies which have different chemical structures to naturally occurring hormones.
 These therapies can trigger side effects by binding to other receptors around the body.

 A further benefit of bioidentical hormone therapy (BHRT) is that the doses of hormones can be tailored.
 Traditional hormone replacement offers a one-size-fits all approach.
 However, hormone levels and symptoms differ between women, and some may experience unpleasant side effects with the high doses of hormones that these therapies provide.
 BHRT treatments are personal and have the potential to effectively relieve symptoms without the side effects associated with conventional treatments.

-To find out more about the services provided by The Marion Gluck Clinic and how BHRT can help you, please contact us.
+To find out more about the services provided by The Marion Gluck Clinic and how BHRT can help you, please contact us or book a consultation.